Mohammed-El-Nabulsi/single-electron-transistor/docs/source/one_body.rst

 With the matrix representation of the Hamilton operator the Schrödinger equation becomes a eigenvalue problem of a .
 The calculation yields the eigenvalues (energy of the states)and the corresponding eigenvectors (wave function of the energy state).
-A plot of the squared wave function of a eigenvalue shows the probability density.
+A plot of the squared wave function (wf) of a eigenvalue shows the probability density.

     - energy *E* --> eigenvalues
     - wf *psi* --> eigenvectors